fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-Enables the Kubernetes auto scale capability.
+Enables the Kubernetes auto-scale capability.

 </dd>
 </dl>